 In a televised speech Sunday, Ukraine President Oleksandr Turchynov vowed Kyiv will not let Russia take over eastern Ukraine after its annexation of the Crimean peninsula last month.
 He said he will grant amnesty to any pro-Russian separatists who lay down their weapons by Monday.

 He accused Moscow of carrying out a war against Ukraine, once part of its Soviet empire.

-The Russian foreign ministry immediately branded Ukraine's operation "a criminal order" and called for urgent consideration of it by the U.N.
+The Russian foreign ministry immediately branded Ukraine's operation "a criminal order."
+Moscow called for the U.N.
 Security Council to give urgent consideration of Kyiv's announcement, and a meeting was set for Sunday night.

 Mr. Turchynov's speech came hours after Ukrainian special forces and pro-Russian militia exchanged gunfire in the eastern Ukrainian city of Slovyansk, with both sides reporting casualties.

 Ukraine's Interior Minister Arsen Avakov said a security service officer was killed and another five wounded, the latest skirmish in the aftermath of Moscow's Crimea take-over last month.
 At least one pro-Russian activist was also killed in the gunfire and two injured.

 The escalation of the Ukraine unrest came a day after pro-Russian gunmen took over the Slovyansk police station, and government facilities in the largely ethnic Russian cities of Donetsk and Kramatorsk.

 American ambassador to the U.N., Samantha Power, told ABC's This Week the unrest in eastern Ukraine "bears the tell-tale signs of Moscow's involvement."

 In a statement, NATO chief Anders Fogh Rasmussen said he was "extremely concerned" about the increased tensions in the region.
 He described it a "concerted campaign of violence by pro-Russian separatists" seeking to destabilize Ukraine.